Back to guides

-Understanding LinkedIn limits
+Understanding LinkedIn Limits: Comprehensive Overview

 When using Linked API, it's necessary to understand the limitations of your LinkedIn account to avoid potential account restrictions or blocks.
 While LinkedIn doesn't publish official limits, this guide combines community knowledge and our hands-on expertise.